What To Expect

 and grow in the knowledge and love of God together.
 Some people dress up for church, others opt for more comfortable attire.
 We are all welcome God’s house exactly as we are.

 Our mask policy is tied to the CDC’s rating of community risk for Queens.
 To learn more about our approach to keeping one another safe, click here.
+At this time we are not requiring masks.

 All baptized Christians, regardless of age or denomination, are welcome to receive communion.
 Episcopalians invite all baptized people to receive, not because we take the Eucharist lightly, but because we take our baptism so seriously.